What is Contribution Margin After Marketing (CMAM)?

 Net Operating Profit = CMAM – Fixed Costs

 When a company or department is profitable, it will post a profit after deducting variable costs, marketing expenses, and fixed costs.
-If the resulting value is negative, it means that the company made a loss and does not have enough money to cover its expenses.
+If the resulting value is negative, it means that the company made a loss and did not have enough money to cover its expenses.

 Contribution Margin After Marketing Example